New York City Police Department corruption and misconduct: Shooting of Amadou Diallo

-On February 4, 1999, four plainclothes NYPD officers assigned to the Street Crime Unit in the Bronx fired 41 gunshots at Amadou Diallo, killing him instantly.
+On February 4, 1999, four plainclothes NYPD officers: Edward McMellon, Sean Carroll, Kenneth Boss, and Richard Murphy, who assigned to the Street Crime Unit in the Bronx fired 41 gunshots at Amadou Diallo, killing him instantly.
 Diallo, whom the officers mistook for a since-convicted rapist, was later found to be unarmed.
 The officers were subsequently acquitted in 2000, but the City of New York and the NYPD later paid out $3,000,000 to Diallo's parents in a civil suit.
 Following the controversy three years later, the street crime unit was disbanded.

-A report from Capital New York reported that 85 IP addresses belonging to the New York Police Department had made changes to Wikipedia pages about NYPD misconduct and also to articles about people killed in police interventions, including this article.
-One of these edits changed the statement "Officer Kenneth Boss had previously been involved in an incident in which an unarmed man was shot, but continued to work as a police officer" to "Officer Kenneth Boss was previously involved in an incident in which a man armed was shot.”
+A report from Capital New York reported that 85 IP addresses belonging to the New York Police Department had made changes to Wikipedia pages about people killed by NYPD and pages about NYPD misconduct, including this article and the main article about Amadou Diallo.
+One of these edits changed the statement "Officer Kenneth Boss had previously been involved in an incident in which an unarmed man was shot, but continued to work as a police officer" to "Officer Kenneth Boss was previously involved in an incident in which an armed man was shot.”
 Two policemen associated with these edits were reported to receive only "minor reprimands".

+Racist mailings of Thomas Pappas

+Thomas Pappas was a New York City police officer who mailed offensive racist materials from his home.
+Pappas was employed by NYPD from January 1982 until his termination in August, 1999.
+On at least two occasions in 1996 and 1997, Pappas received letters from the Mineola Auxiliary Police Department asking for donations with 7 reply envelopes enclosed for mailing those donations back.
+Pappas used those reply envelopes by filling them with racially bigoted materials and mailed them back anonymously.
+When he was fired, Pappas sued to regain his position, arguing that his termination was in violation of his rights of free speech.
+In 2001, the federal appeals courts sided with NYPD's decision to fire him.

+2000s

 Shooting of Patrick Dorismond

 On March 16, 2000, Dorismond was approached by undercover officer Anthony Vasquez, who asked Dorismond how he and his partners could buy marijuana in an attempt to entrap him.
-Dorismond was outraged by the question, responded by punching Officer Vasquez and a fight ensued.
-During this fight Vasquez's backup officer moved in and claims to have mistaken an action by Dorismond as reaching for a weapon and warned Vasquez, who drew his own firearm and shot the unarmed Dorismond to death.
+Dorismond was outraged by the question, responded by punching Officer Vasquez, and a fight ensued.
+During this fight, Vasquez's backup officer moved in and claimed to have mistaken an action by Dorismond as reaching for a weapon and warned Vasquez, who drew his own firearm and shot the unarmed Dorismond to death.
 Much of the resulting controversy was about releasing Dorismond's sealed juvenile record to the media, claiming a person's right to privacy no longer existed once such persons die.
 Vasquez was never indicted by a grand jury for Dorismond's death, but his family later settled with the city for $2.25 million.

-Racial mailings of Thomas Pappas

-Thomas Pappas was a New York City police officer who mailed racist materials from his home.
-When he was fired, he sued to regain his position, but unlike in other cases the federal courts declined to reinstate him.